'It's just hell there': Russia still pounds eastern Ukraine - NewsBreak

 'It's just hell there': Russia still pounds eastern Ukraine

-KYIV, Ukraine — (AP) — Russia's military kept grinding down Ukraine's defenses Monday, with combat in eastern areas said to be entering a "decisive" phase, as the war's consequences for food and fuel supplies increasingly weighed on minds around the globe.
+Russia’s military kept grinding down Ukraine ’s defenses Monday, with combat in eastern areas said to be entering a “decisive” phase, as the war’s consequences for food and fuel supplies increasingly weighed on minds around the globe.

 In Ukraine’s eastern Luhansk region, which in recent weeks has become the focal point of Moscow’s attempt to impose its will on its neighbor, battles raged for the control of multiple villages, the local governor said.